jcm-kang/ccc-enrollment-trends-2016-2024/README.md

 WIP

 ## Recommendations
-Based on the enrollment trends and demographic shifts observed between 2016–2024, several strategies can support a more equitable and sustainable recovery across California’s community colleges:
+Based on the enrollment trends and demographic shifts observed between 2016–2024, several strategies can support a more robust recovery across California’s community colleges:

 1. **Re-engage Older and Part-Time Learners**
    - Launch targeted outreach campaigns and flexible re-enrollment pathways for students aged 30 and above, who experienced the sharpest enrollment declines (-22%).